JihedC/ATAC_seq_singularity/README.md

 ## Samples

 Samples are listed in the `units.tsv` file and will be used by the Snakefile automatically.
-Change the name, the conditions accordingly.
+Change the name, the path to the raw data, the conditions accordingly.

 ## Dry run